Current or former Shell employee, contractor or dependent

 - for legitimate business interests (for example performance management in order to ensure we have qualified and competent personnel or for health, safety and security purposes to ensure that only authorised personnel can access certain sites or assets, litigation and defense of claims); or

 - where we have your explicit consent.

-In those cases where processing is based on consent, you have the right to withdraw your consent at any time.
+In those cases where processing is based on consent, and subject to applicable local law which provides otherwise, you have the right to withdraw your consent at any time.
 This will not affect the validity of the processing prior to the withdrawal of consent.
 Withdrawal of consent may however impact your ability to remain employed or otherwise engaged or from participating in a program or receiving a benefit.